Smoothed analysis on connected graphs: Introduction

 \begin{thm} For every $\eps > 0$ and $\alpha < 1$, there exist $\delta > 0$ and $K > 0$ such that the following holds.
 Let $G$ be an $n$-vertex connected graph, choose $R \sim G(n, \eps/n)$, and let $\pG = G \cup R$.
 Then a.a.s.\ for every connected (in $\pG$) set $S \subseteq V(G)$ with $K \log n \le |S| \le \alpha n$,

-\end{thm} One may wonder why we consider sets of size all the way up to $\alpha n$ for an arbitrary $\alpha<1$ instead of restricting our attention only to sets of size at most $n/2$, as is customary in dealing with vertex and edge expansion.
-The reason is that this allows us later to give upper bounds on the conductance of sets of volume up to a half of the total volume, where volume is measured in terms of the degree sum rather than the number of vertices, which is crucial for the proof of Theorem~\ref{thm:main} stated below.
+\end{thm} We consider sets of size at most $\alpha n$ for an arbitrary $\alpha<1$ (instead of restricting our attention to sets of size at most $n/2$, as is customary in dealing with edge expansion) since this allows us later to give upper bounds on the conductance of sets of volume up to a half of the total volume which is crucial for the proof of Theorem~\ref{thm:main} stated below.
+Here volume is measured in terms of the degree sum rather than the number of vertices.

 Using Theorem~\ref{thm:expansion-connected}, we derive the following upper bound on the diameter of a randomly perturbed connected graph.
 Observe that the diameter of a (non-perturbed) $n$-vertex connected graph may be as high as $n-1$ (when the graph is a path on $n$ vertices).